 Step 3: Select low display resolution and reboot the PC.

-Now open Microsoft Teams and try to perform screen sharing again.
+Now open Microsoft Teams and try sharing the screen again.

-Sometimes an over amount of cache collected by Windows 10 might mess with Microsoft Teams functions.
+Sometimes an over amount of cache collected by Windows may mess with Microsoft Teams functions.
 Here is how to remove the Microsoft Teams cache on Windows 10.

 Step 1: Completely close the Microsoft Teams app on Windows 10.